tudelft3d/Random3Dcity/README.md

 + The output files are stored in CityGML 2.0.
 Output in the legacy versions 0.4 and 1.0 is not available.
 + There are multiple MultiSurface instances within the same thematic boundary (boundedBy), which might cause problems for some software packages.
 This will be fixed in the next version.

-### Python issues

-+ This software has been programmed with Python 2.7.
-Version 3 is not supported.

 ### Running issues

 The `generateCityGML.py` program has been known to crash in two cases: